The Latest | UN Climate Summit | Headlines

 ___ The first phase to a project to establish a major clean hydrogen plant in the Egyptian seaside resort of Ain el-Sokhna was launched by Egyptian President Abdel-Fattah el-Sissi and the Norwegian Prime Minister Jonas Gahr Støre on Wednesday.

-The company already has a footprint in Egypt, having developed one of the world's largest solar parks, the Benban solar park in the Aswan region in upper Egypt.

-The Egyptian government said in a statement that they intend to work towards producing 8 per cent of the global hydrogen market in the next few years.
+The Egyptian government said in a statement that they intend to work towards producing 8% of the global hydrogen market in the next few years.

 ___ An aid group linked to Denmark's Lutheran Church says it wants to take responsibility for all of the emissions it has produced worldwide over the past 100 years.